Multiple change-point detection for Poisson point processes

 The maximum number of segments is $K_{\max} = $12.
-We use $M = $500 samples for the cross-validation procedure and the sampling probability is set to $f = $4/5, and $B = $100 $N$ processes are sampled with each parameter configuration.
-For the Poisson-Gamma contrast, we take the hyperparameters $a=1$ and $b = 1/n$, where $n$ is the number of events in the process to be segmented.
+We use $M = $500 samples for the cross-validation procedure and the sampling probability is set to $f = $4/5. $B = $100 $N$ processes are sampled with each parameter configuration.
+For the Poisson-Gamma contrast, we take the hyper-parameters $a=1$ and $b = 1/n$, where $n$ is the number of events in the process to be segmented.